pipelinecd/pipeline/User-Guide.md

  |                 |Runs on one server|
  +-----------------+------------------+
 ```
-This simple use case is about a central code repository which supports post-hooks which are executed after code is committed/pushed to the repository.
+The simple set-up requires that the central code repository supports post-hooks as these are executed after code is committed/pushed to the repository.
 Git is such type of code repository.

 Requirements
 ============